SWORDIntel/KEYSTONE/README.md

 ## Security and Data Handling

-BLACKLEDGER is designed for datasets that may be operationally sensitive.
+KEYSTONE is designed for datasets that may be operationally sensitive.
 Treat inputs, benchmark outputs, generated indexes, and archive contents according to the sensitivity of the source material.

 Recommended handling posture: